 WPMU DEV have built an image optimization plugin that’s used by more than 300,000 WordPress users.
 WP Smush optimizes images by removing hidden and junky image data, optimizing the image file size without sacrificing its quality.
 In their own words — the faster you can make your pages, the more likely you’re going to earn attention from search engines which will lead to higher rankings and more organic visitors.

 TinyPNG is one of the most recognized lossless image compression services that compress both JPG and PNG type files.
-Up until very recently, the service did not provide a WordPress plugin, but since that has changed, several thousand WordPress users are now using this magnifcent plugin to automatically optimize images as they are being uploaded.
-One thing to keep in mind about this plugin is that you will be limited to 500 image optimizations every month, which actually is enough for small/medium sized WordPress blogs.
+Up until very recently, the service did not provide a WordPress plugin.
+Now, several thousand WordPress users are now using this magnifcent plugin to automatically optimize images as they are being uploaded.
+You need to keep in mind that this plugin only allows you to have 500 image optimizations every month.
+This is actually enough for small/medium sized WordPress blogs.
 To extend the limit you will need to share your bank details, but even then — the image optimization plans are quite cheap.
 Those who wish to really optimize their images will be happy to learn that there is a bulk image optimization service possible, though you may want to look into the limits and their pricing first.

-Both new and old images can be optimized with ShortPixel.
+You can optimize both new and old images with ShortPixel.
 Once activated, the plugin instantly processes new images uploaded to your website.
 Bulk optimization will automatically process all your past image gallery with one click.
-Images and thumbnails are processed in the cloud, and replaced back into your website.
+ShortPixel processes images and thumbnails in the cloud, and replace it back into your website.
 It’s simple to use, yet incredibly powerful.
-The only thing that might be seen as a downside for ShortPixel users is that the monthly limit is going to be 100 images, which is four times less than TinyPNG.
+However, ShortPixel has one downside.
+The creators set the monthly limit to be 100 images, which is four times less than TinyPNG.
 Still a good alternative to have.

-After installing Optimus, each new image that will be added to your image library will be automatically optimized through the use of Optimu’s servers.
-At no point do you lose track of your original images and their content, but the whole process happens in the background so you don’t have to worry about a thing.
-Each image will be allocated a new field that will show how big of a file reduction was taking place.
-The one thing that makes Optimus stand out from other image compression plugins is that Optimus never loses the quality of your original images.
-Custom options allow you to keep all the necessary image data without it having an effect on the overall file size.
+After installing Optimus, you can optimize new images that you add to your image library.
+The servers at Optimus can do this for you.
+At some point, you lose track of your original images and their content.
+But, the whole process happens in the background so you don’t have to worry about a thing.
+You can allocate a new field to each image.
+This will show how big of a file reduction was taking place.
+Optimus stands out from other image compression plugins by never losing the quality of your original images.
+Custom options allow you to keep all the necessary image data without having effect on the overall file size.

-Those who wish to keep their WordPress plugins list clean and tidy will appreciate Solvium Image Optimizer, a desktop application that can help webmasters to optimize, compress, and resize their images at their own convenience.
-Three of the most popular file types are supported: GIF, PNG and JPG.
-With a full set of options you can choose your own way to losslessly optimize images: fast or thorough, lossless or lossy, with resizing or not and much more.
+Those who wish to keep their WordPress plugins list clean and tidy will appreciate Solvium Image Optimizer.
+It’s a desktop application that can help webmasters to optimize, compress, and resize their images at their own convenience.
+Solvium supports three of the most popular file types: GIF, PNG and JPG.
+With a full set of options you can choose your own way to losslessly optimize images.
+This can be fast or thorough, lossless or lossy, with resizing or not and much more.

 Hakros, another desktop application, is much more lightweight and offers concise image optimization for JPG files.
 You can also manipulate the image dimensions, either individually or in bulk.